Testing for SARS-CoV-2 Infection

-Testing to diagnose severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infection (i.e., using a nucleic acid amplification test [NAAT] or antigen test to detect SARS-CoV-2) should be done in all persons with symptoms that are consistent with COVID-19 and in people with known high-risk exposures to SARS-CoV-2.
-Ideally, diagnostic testing should also be performed in people who are likely to be at repeated risk of exposure, such as health care workers and first responders.
-Testing should be considered for individuals who spend time in environments with high population densities (e.g., those who work at or attend a school in person, those who work in the food industry) and for travelers who are returning from high-risk areas.
+Testing to diagnose severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) infection (i.e., using a nucleic acid amplification test [NAAT] or an antigen test to detect SARS-CoV-2) should be done for all persons who have symptoms that are consistent with COVID-19 and for people who are known to have high-risk exposures to SARS-CoV-2.
+Ideally, diagnostic testing should also be performed for people who are likely to be at repeated risk of exposure, such as health care workers and first responders.
+Testing should be considered for individuals who spend time in environments with high population densities (e.g., those who work at or attend a school in person, those who work in the food industry) and for persons after they travel.
 Testing requirements may vary by state, local, and employer policies.
-For individuals who are planning to travel to other states or countries, documentation of a recent negative test result may be required for entry; in some cases, the documentation may be an acceptable alternative to undergoing a quarantine period upon arrival.
+For individuals who are planning to travel, documentation of a recent negative test result may be required to enter some states or countries; in some cases, the documentation may be an acceptable alternative to a period of quarantine upon arrival.

-While testing nasopharyngeal specimens remains the current standard for diagnosing SARS-CoV-2, nasal (anterior nares or mid-turbinate) or oropharyngeal swabs are acceptable alternatives.2 Although lower respiratory tract samples have a higher yield than upper tract samples, they are often not obtained because of concerns about aerosolization of the virus during sample collection procedures.
+Although nasopharyngeal specimens remain the current standard for SARS-CoV-2 diagnostic testing, nasal (anterior nares or mid-turbinate) or oropharyngeal swabs are acceptable alternatives.2 Lower respiratory tract samples have a higher yield than upper tract samples; however, they are often not obtained because of concerns about aerosolization of the virus during sample collection procedures.
 Some tests that have received EUAs can also be performed on saliva specimens.
 Other sample types, including stool samples, are currently being studied.

 Some tests that have received EUAs allow for self-collection of specimens at home, but these specimens must be sent to a laboratory for processing.
 In addition, some tests allow for collection and testing of specimens by trained personnel in nonclinical settings, such as in the home or in nursing or assisted living facilities.
 This allows real-time antigen results to be obtained on site.